Definition and Penalties: Cultivation

-To prove the crime of cultivation or manufacture of marijuana in Florida, the prosecution must establish the following three elements beyond a reasonable doubt:
+To prove cultivation of cannabis, the State must establish 3 factual elements beyond a reasonable doubt:

-3. The defendant had knowledge of the presence of the marijuana or cannabis.
+3. The defendant had knowledge of the presence of the substance.

 Defenses to Marijuana Cultivation